oracle/docker-images/OracleDatabase/README.md

 	                  The data volume to use for the database.
 	                  Has to be owned by the Unix user "oracle" or set appropriately.
 	                  If omitted the database will not be persisted over container recreation.
-	   -v /u01/app/oracle/scripts
+	   -v /u01/app/oracle/scripts/startup
 	                  Optional: A volume with custom scripts to be run after database startup.
+	                  For further details see the "Running scripts after setup and on startup" section below.
+	   -v /u01/app/oracle/scripts/setup
+	                  Optional: A volume with custom scripts to be run after database startup.
-	                  For further details see the "Running scripts on startup" section below.
+	                  For further details see the "Running scripts after setup and on startup" section below.

 There are two ports that are exposed in this image:
 * 1521 which is the port to connect to the Oracle Database.